Alumni Spotlight

 Samuel Drehmel - MS '21

 Sam Drehmel started his masters studies at the University of Minnesota in September of 2019.
 He began working alongside Dr. Jessica Lawrence at the Veterinary Medical Center analyzing CBCT shifts on the first fraction for patients to better improve treatment accuracy.
 His masters project focused on characterizing phosphorescent strontium aluminate as a potential real-time dosimeter and QA tool under the supervision of Dr. Eric Ehler.
-Sam is currently the senior medical physics resident at the University of Minnesota and plans to pursue a career in clinical therapeutic medical physics after completion of residency.
+Sam completed his residency at the University of Minnesota and is currently working as a medical physicist at Minneapolis Radiation Oncology.

 Samuel Einstein - PhD '16